anthonycanino1/cs476-s19/docs/syllabus.md

 ### Participation

-I favor a very interactive teaching style where I will work on and have you work on programming problems during class, when applicable.
+I favor an interactive teaching style where I will work on and have you work on programming problems during class, when applicable.
 As a result, participating in class is a natural extension of attending for everyone, and the participation grade is meant to reward you for attending and working during class.

 ### Academic Honesty Expectations